Streampunk/arachnid/README.md

 ### Arachnid protocol headers

-Headers that deal with parallel threads, present in requests and responses unless otherwise specified.

-* `Arachnid-ClientID` - An identifier for the client making requests, used so that a server can provided consistent timestamps across multiple threads at the start of a session.

 PTP timestamps shall always contain nine digits to specify the nanosecond value and shall be zero-padded if the value could be written with less digits.

 Note: The original draft of this specification had a substantially more complex set of headers for thread management.
 Implementation work suggested that these are not required and so the `ThreadNummber`, `TotalConcurrent` and `NextByThread` have been removed.